openjdm/openjdm.github.io/book/political_decision_making.md

-examines strict leadership and extreme control of a leader of a foeign country, due to the representative heuristic, they might be more likely to classify this leader as a dictator disregarding other necessary evidence (Steenbergen & Colombo, 2018).<span class="Apple-converted-space">  </span>This heuristic is used in our day to day lives more than we could imagine, in politics this is often the case with disputes between opposing parties.<span class="Apple-converted-space"> </span>
+examines strict leadership and extreme control of a leader of a foeign country, due to the representative heuristic, they might be more likely to classify this leader as a dictator disregarding other necessary evidence (Steenbergen & Colombo, 2018).
+This heuristic is used in our day to day lives more than we could imagine, and in politics this is often the case with disputes between opposing parties.

 ## Effects of Heuristics